We asked Dr. Elie Hobeika the 10 most common questions he hears about progesterone supplements:

 Who is not a candidate for progesterone medication?

 Patients who have had an allergic reaction to one form of progesterone should be switched to another form, even in the middle of treatment.
-Side effects specific to a certain form of progesterone are also a reason to switch.
+Allergy is typically towards the substance that progesterone is compounded with (type of oil for example) and not to the hormone itself.
+Side effects specific to a certain form of progesterone administration are also a reason to switch.